aridoza/foundational-java/oop-java/abstract-classes-interfaces-lesson/README.md

 ### Why Is This Important?

 Let's say we're an auto manufacturing company, and last year we bought a large library of Java code from you for managing cars.
-Let's say we're coming out with a new kind of car, a model called Tesla Satellite, and we want to use the functionality in your `Automobile` library.
+We're coming out with a new kind of car, a model called Tesla Satellite, and we want to use the functionality in your `Automobile` library.

 All we have to do is implement your `Automobile` interface, and we can use your existing library to manage our new car that didn't even exist when your library was written.
 It's one thing to write a `HondaAccord` class because we already know everything about it, but now we're able to realize the usefulness of an interface.

-By **implementing** your interface, the Java compiler will ensure our new `TeslaSatellite` class has implemented all the methods in your `Automobile` interface, thus ensuring it's usable by our libraries.
+By **implementing** your interface, the Java compiler will ensure our new `TeslaSatellite` class has implemented all of the methods in your `Automobile` interface, thus ensuring it's usable by our libraries:

 ![](resources/unimplemented-interface.png)

-So let's implement those methods and try again.
+So, let's implement those methods and try again:

 ![](resources/implemented-interface.png)

-> Tip: As we saw before, the `@Override` annotation is optional but desirable.
+> **Tip**: As we saw before, the `@Override` annotation is optional but desirable.

 ### Fields in Interfaces